About Molasses Crinkle Cookies

-Crinkle cookies have quickly become my go-to baked good to cure a sweet craving, and these molasses crinkle cookies are my newest addition.
-I’ve had them countless times at bakeries before, but this was the first year I took the time to make them from scratch.
+Crinkle cookies have quickly become my go-to baked good to cure a sweet craving, and these molasses crinkle cookies are the newest addition to that lineup.

-Spiced crinkle cookies are also not as common as their chocolate breathren, so if you’re in search of a rare-yet-easy cookie to bake up for this year’s cookie exchange, then look no further.
-These confections will bring the best flavors of the holiday season and still have the beautiful design only crackle cookies can achieve.
+They bring the best flavors of the holiday season and still have the beautiful wintery design only crackle cookies can achieve.

 Do you need to chill the dough?